pvsr/qbpm/README.md

 ```

 ## Future work
+- Config file for default profile directory and more
 - More shared config and data (configurable)
 - Generated binaries and `.desktop` files
 - The ability to delete profiles (need tests first!)